This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 1 tbsp olive oil
+• 1 tablespoon olive oil

-• Kosher salt and pepper to taste
+• Kosher salt and pepper, to taste

-• 4 cloves garlic chopped
+• 4 cloves garlic, chopped

-• 1 small onion finely diced
+• 1 small onion, finely diced

-• 1/4 teaspoon chili flakes or to taste
+• 1/4 teaspoon chili flakes, or to taste

-• 1 medium lemon zest, and juice of
+• 1 medium lemon, zest and juice

 • 1/2 cup fish or vegetable stock